 - Submit Thesis for final publication

 During the format review, the Thesis Editor is looking at formatting, not content.
-The Thesis Editor will be looking to make sure that the title page is correct, headings and subheadings are formatted consistently, margins are correct, tables and graphs are formatted properly, etc.
+The Thesis Editor will ensuring that the title page is correct, headings and subheadings are formatted consistently, margins are correct, tables and graphs are formatted properly, etc.

 Please review formatting guidelines in the Webcourse.